learn-co-curriculum/probability-density-functions-lab/README.md

 You will be able to:

-* Calculate the PDF from a given dataset containing real-valued random variables
-* Plot density functions and comment on the shape of the plot
+* Plot and interpret density plots and comment on the shape of the plot
-* Plot density functions using Seaborn
+* Estimate probabilities for continuous variables by using interpolation

 ## Let's get started